owncloud-archive/documentation/user_manual/files/filesweb.rst

 administrator has the option to require passwords and expiration dates.

 For security reasons, files shared via public link do not open in the recipient's Web browser.
-Image files, such as PNG, JPG, and PDF are rendered as previews, and users must click the Download button to fetch the original files.
+Image files such as PNG and JPG are rendered as previews, and users must click the Download button to fetch the original files.
 The following screenshot shows how a JPG appears; it's not really the full file, but a reduced-size preview.

 .. figure:: ../images/users-share-public2.jpg

+PDF files will appear as previews if the PDF Viewer app in ownCloud is enabled, and if the recipient's Web browser is configured to display PDFs.

-Text documents may be downloaded only, and are not previewed.
+Text documents, such as ODT, DOC, and other text formats may be downloaded and are not previewed.

 .. figure:: ../images/users-share-public3.jpg